 Introduction In the current context of changing environments and an expanding human population, breeding for animal robustness and adaptive capacity becomes an important challenge to ensure that livestock production remains (or: becomes again) robust (Nguyen-Ba et al., submitted).
 Breeding for robustness is difficult because robustness is a complex trait to phenotype that requires knowledge of dynamically adaptive mechanisms at different levels within a living organism.
 Nowadays, new technologies make it possible to collect data at different levels of organisation at a high frequency and at a modest cost.
 For example, data at the animal level (e.g., feed intake or body weight) can be collected using automatic feeders while, at lower level, ruminal pH can be measured continuously using a pH bolus.
 This progress in collecting data will help animal scientists to better understand the animal's response when facing to environmental perturbations.
 Therefore, it will open new perspectives and horizons to quantify the adaptive response and, subsequently, rank and select animals based on their robustness.
-The objective of this article is to explain how mathematical models have adapted to the technologies used in precision livestock farming, with the main objective to quantify the animal's adaptive capacity when it is facing environmental perturbations of known or unknown origin.
+The objective of this article is to explain how mathematical models have adapted to the technological revolution of data collection.
+In this study, the focus is on data collected with novel monitoring technologies used in precision livestock farming, with the main objective to quantify the animal's adaptive capacity when it is facing environmental perturbations of known or unknown origin.